-- Announce Your Island - Optional, but it's a good idea to add your island to the list of 2015 islands and announce it in the facebook group.
+- Announce Your Island - Optional, but it's a good idea to announce it in the facebook group.

 - Treat Neighbors with Respect - Once you arrive, it's good to talk to your neighbors to make sure you're anchoring a safe distance away from them.
 This is just common boating courtesy.

 Ephemerisle cannot be reached by land.
 You must arrange for transport and lodging by boat beforehand.
 While daytrippers are welcome, please make sure that you arrange a means of getting to and from the event beforehand.
 Most ferries to shore end at dusk and don't start again until dawn.
 If you miss the last ferry, you could spend a cold, wet, sleepless night atop a houseboat roof.

 Ephemerisle is at Mandeville Point.